agrayush13/laundry-lo-src/docs/prd.md

 - Route-level code splitting; the homepage ships in the initial bundle
 - Works signed out for everything up to placing an order
-- Light and dark themes, both first-class
+- Light and dark themes, both first-class, on every route except the homepage, which is light only by design (see [homepage.md](./homepage.md) decision 4)
 - Accessible forms: labelled inputs, `aria-invalid`, errors tied to fields
 - Validation explains itself - the confirm button stays enabled and scrolls to the first problem rather than silently disabling